GMAT vs Executive Assessment

 GMAT vs EA: Test Structure

 The structure of the EA is simpler than the GMAT, with only three sections instead of four.
 Both tests have Quantitative, Verbal, and Integrated reasoning sections, but the GMAT has an additional section, the Analytical Writing Assessment (AWA).
 The EA also only has 40 questions, compared to the GMAT’s 80.
-But both have drastically different times with the GMAT taking 3 hours and 7 minutes and the EA taking only 90 minutes.
+But both have different times with the GMAT taking 2 hours and 15 minutes and the EA taking only 90 minutes.

 Number of Questions: The EA has 40 questions: 12 Integrated Reasoning, 14 Verbal, and 14 Quantitative.
-On the other hand, the GMAT has 80 questions: 12 Integrated Reasoning, 36 Verbal, 31 Quantitative questions, and 1 question in the AWA section.
+On the other hand, the GMAT has 64 questions: 20 Data Insights, 23 Verbal, 21 Quantitative questions.

 Types of Questions: The two exams have the same types of questions for every section.

-• V: Reading Comprehension, Critical Reasoning, Sentence Correlation
+- Verbal: Reading Comprehension, Critical Reasoning, Sentence Correlation (not part of GMAT 2025)

 GMAT vs EA: Scoring